Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

 \end{defn}

 In the case $d=1$, it is shown in \cite{QuastelInPrep} that the semi-discrete partition function $Z_1^{\be}$ converges to $\cZ^{\be}_{1}$ from equation \eqref{eq:cZ_def} in the intermediate disorder regime.
-An expository sketch of the argument in this proof is given in \cite{MSRInotes}.
-The main result of this article, Theorem \ref{thm:main_thm}, is to extend this to $d > 1$: a convergence result for semi-discrete polymers consisting of of $d$ non-intersecting up/right paths that start and end grouped together.
+An expository presentation of this proof is given in \cite{MSRInotestwo}.
+The main result of this article, Theorem \ref{thm:main_thm}, is to extend this to $d > 1$: a convergence result for semi-discrete polymers consisting of $d$ non-intersecting up/right paths that start and end grouped together.